finn-exchange/edgeware-blockscout/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

-The Cronos logo design and all related trademarks, trade names and service marks are the exclusive property of CRO Protocol Labs.
+The Edgeware logo design and all related trademarks, trade names and service marks are the exclusive property of Edgeware.
 All rights reserved.

-No adaption or use of any kind of any of our trademarks, trade names, service marks or copyrights is allowed without the express written permission of CRO Protocol Labs.
+No adaption or use of any kind of any of our trademarks, trade names, service marks or copyrights is allowed without the express written permission.

 ## BlockScout

-Cronos Explorer is powered by [BlockScout](https://github.com/blockscout/blockscout).
+Edgeware Explorer is powered by [BlockScout](https://github.com/blockscout/blockscout).

 See the BlockScout [project documentation](https://docs.blockscout.com/) and [GitHub](https://github.com/blockscout/blockscout). for detailed information and setup instructions.